nongiga/academic-site/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a first-year PhD student at Columbia University's department of Systems Biology, and a recipient of the Open Philanthropy Project Early Career Funding.
-My research predominantly focuses on how to represent data collected in biology, such as genomes and proteomes, in a manner that makes their analysis easier.
+I am a third-year PhD candidate in at the AQLab, located in the Program for Mathematical Genomics at Columbia University.
+My research focuses on constructing a foundational, whole-genome language model that can be generalized to all living things, and which could aid the decoding and engineering of organisms, and especially microbes.
+My background is in biology and especially systems microbiology, and over time I became increasingly fascinated with how to adapt machine learning in a "biologically-aware" manner to get the most out of living systems.

-Previously, I was a student at Kishony Lab at the Technion, where I harnessed novel genomic approaches and big data to investigate how bacterial pathogens evolve upon recurring infections.
+I am a recipient of the Open Philanthropy Project Early Career Funding.
+As a Master's student at the Kishony Lab at the Technion, I received the prestigious Gutwirth Memorial Fellowship for Excellence in Research for harnessing novel genomic approaches and big data to investigate how bacterial pathogens evolve upon recurring infections.

+I have also occasionally been active in the science and society space, and especially in pandemic preparedness, where I have been involved since 2018.